ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Operating System

 Interestingly, Linux and macOS seem equally popular, both getting roughly 40% of the repondents' votes.
-Circa 18% use Windows, while several of a share of those users also state to use another OS in addition to Windows.
-There are also several developers using both Linux and macOS.
+Circa 18% use Windows, while a part of those users also state to use another OS in addition to Windows.
+There are also several developers using both Linux and macOS, or even all three operating systems.

 ![Operating System](/img/2021/01/operatingsystem.png)